Youngermaster/FAT-MANGO-Preparation/README.md

-# Internship Preparation
+# FAT MANGO Preparation

-This repo contains all my coding preparation to get into *FAANMG** industries and the *most important thing*, **Learn a lot to Improve my codes to Change the World**.
+This repo contains all my coding preparation to get into *FAT MANGO** industries and the *most important thing*, **Learn a lot to Improve my codes to Change the World**.

-    Note*: FAANMG -> Facebook, Amazon, Apple, Netflix, Microsoft, Google.
+    Note*: FAT MANGO -> Facebook, Amazon, Twitter, Microsoft, Apple, Netflix, Google, and Oracle.

 ## Resume tips